Pumpernickel Bread (raw, vegan, gluten-free)

 - 1/4 cup raw coconut crystals

-- 6 Tbsp raw agave nectar
+- 6 Tbsp raw agave nectar or maple syrup

 - In the food processor, fitted with the “S” blade, combine the oats and almonds, processing until they are a small mealy texture.

 - Add flax, psyllium, caraway, espresso powder, cacao, garlic and salt.
 Pulse together and set aside.

 - In a large mixing bowl, combine the almond pulp, zucchini, carrot juice, coconut crystals and agave.
 Mix well with hands to blend everything together.

 - Add the dry ingredients to the mixing bowl and mix well.

 - On a cutting board or piece of parchment paper, place the dough in the center and shape into a log.
 Sprinkle the top with black and white sesame seeds.